open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 to sample or not.

-If an initial set of tags is specified and the OpenTracing `error` tag is specified, after the OpenTelemetry `Span` was created the Shim layer MUST perform the same error handling as described in the [Set Tag](#set-tag) operation.
+If an initial set of tags is specified and the OpenTracing `error` tag is included, after the OpenTelemetry `Span` was created the Shim layer MUST perform the same error handling as described in the [Set Tag](#set-tag) operation.

 If an explicit start timestamp is specified, a conversion MUST be done to match the